 It’s not about you or your business.
 It’s about them.

-It’s a good idea to add personal photograph of you or your team.
+As in the above example, adding a personal photograph of you or your team is also a nice touch.
 Studies have shown that users ignore the stock images or models but pay attention to real pictures.

 2. The personalized message

-One way to personalize your welcome emails is to use web tracking behavior to personalize your welcome message.
-If you don’t have the data to do this, use the welcome email to ask for their preferences up front.
+Another way to personalize your welcome emails is to use our web tracking functionality to send a trigger email based on pages visited, etc. If you don’t have the data to do this, you can always ask for subscriber preferences up front on the email signup form.

 3. The discount & special offer welcome package